-7.2.1.15 This Plan will accommodate an appropriate range and mix of housing types, arrangements, forms, densities, design and tenure to meet projected marketbased and affordable housing needs of future and current residents.
+7.2.14 This Plan will accommodate an appropriate range and mix of housing types, arrangements, forms, densities, design and tenure to meet projected market-based and affordable housing needs of future and current residents.
 Forms of housing that meet the social, health, economic and well-being requirements of current and future residents, including special needs requirements and needs arising from demographic changes and employment opportunities, will be encouraged.
-A broad mix of housing accommodation to meet the needs of present and future residents, encompassing a population with diverse lifestyles and economic means will be encouraged.
-Forms of housing that meet the social, health and well-being requirements of current and future residents, including special needs requirements, will be encouraged (2014 PPS).